-Transpose data means data in Excel’s rows are shifted in Excel’s columns where auto-update is necessary or not.
-Transposing formulas is the same as transposing data.
+Transposing data means data in Excel’s rows are shifted into Excel’s columns, whether auto-update is necessary or not.
+Transposing with formulas is the same as transposing data.
 But it requires extra effort in the case of transposing formulas without changing references.
-In this article, we use the TRANSPOSE function, Paste Special, Find and Replace features as well as Direct Cell References to excel transpose formula without changing its references.
+In this article, we’ll demonstrate 5 easy and different approaches to transpose data with formulas without changing the references in Excel.

-4 Easy Ways to Excel Transpose Formulas Without Changing References
+5 Easy Ways to Transpose with Formulas Without Changing References in Excel

 Read More: How to Transpose in Excel VBA (3 Methods)